ministryofjustice/security-guidance/docs/email-blocklist-process.md

 **Note:** Individual mailboxes might have their own internal blocklist.
 This is a preferred route for requests to add domains to the global blocklist.
 Owners of individual mailboxes are responsible for managing their own individual mailbox blocklists.

-If a user has multiple email addresses spanning different email platforms, then it's the users responsibility to keep their personal blocklists synchronized between the platforms.
+If a user has multiple email addresses spanning different email platforms, then it's the users responsibility to keep their personal blocklists synchronised between the platforms.

 ### External blockList